Egypt's Mursi calls for cooperation between cultures

-Speaking at a philanthropic meeting convened in New York by former U.S. President Bill Clinton, Mursi signalled an embrace of multiculturalism as an alternative to a single culture seeking dominance.
+Speaking at a philanthropic meeting convened in New York by former U.S. President Bill Clinton, Mursi signaled an embrace of multiculturalism as an alternative to a single culture seeking dominance.

 "The world cannot become one culture or one civilization.
 However, can we have civilizations that live side by side, not against one another?
 It is possible," said Mursi.
 "Maybe a joke in one country is not funny in another country.
 That's the nature of culture."